-A Summer Session of six weeks furnishes instruction to teachers and other persons who seek opportunities for training.
+A Summer Session of eight weeks furnishes instruction to teachers and other persons who seek opportunities for training.
 Courses are offered to meet the needs of students in all colleges of the University.
 In 1942, the first 12-week session was held in order to enable students to complete their college work in a shorter time.
 See section on Summer Session.
+Beginning in 1945 the summer term will be eight weeks in length.